 - Other Adaptions

-It has not been confirmed that the Owl possesses a true healing ability, nevertheless he has consistently displayed a resilience which suggests a greater than human muscle efficiency and metabolic control allowing for unusual endurance and extraordinarily rapid recovery from injury and fatigue.
-Although more severe injuries do require a longer convalescence period, he has managed to recover from trauma severe enough to kill or permanently incapacitate an ordinary human-being -including serious injury to his brain, spine and nervous system as well as gunshot wounds to major organs.
-It is probable that, due to the heavy damage done to his nervous system, he could have a greater-than-average threshold for pain, which he may use to his advantage in certain situations.
+It has not been confirmed that the Owl possesses a true healing ability, nevertheless he has consistently displayed a resilience which suggests a greater than human muscle efficiency and metabolic control, allowing for unusual endurance and extraordinarily rapid recovery from injury and fatigue.
+Although more severe injuries do require a longer convalescence period, he has managed to recover from trauma severe enough to kill or permanently incapacitate an ordinary human being -including serious injury to his brain, spine and nervous system as well as gunshot wounds to major organs.
+It is also probable that, due to the heavy damage done to his nervous system, he could have a greater-than-average threshold for pain, which he may use to his advantage in certain situations.

 The Owl recently obtained the ability to assimilate data channeled through unrestrained photons directly into his brain, granting him "utter and total omniscience."
-The full extent of and ramifications from his acquisition of these powers has yet to be seen.
+The full extent of and ramifications from his acquisition of these powers has yet to be revealed.

 Earth 295: Age of Apocalypse